 If your child winds up injured due to an improperly designed or manufactured Halloween costume, you may be able to take some legal steps to hold the designer or manufacturer liable for their injuries and damages.
 The process begins by identifying the source of the problem.

 Then, you will need to file a claim for damages against the negligent party or parties.
-If that effort does not resolve the matter in your favor, you may need to file a product liability lawsuit in the Nashville civil courts.
+If that effort does not resolve the matter in your favor, you may need to file a product liability lawsuit.